cosmosgame/save-the-world/content/spiral-dynamics/_index.md

   </tr>
 </table>

-Let me introduce [Spiral Dynamics](https://en.wikipedia.org/wiki/Spiral_Dynamics).
-It is based on the research of the psychologist [Clare Graves](https://en.wikipedia.org/wiki/Clare_W._Graves) who was a contemporary of [Abraham Maslov](https://en.wikipedia.org/wiki/Abraham_Maslow).
-Both of who were exploring all the stages of human development from the highest and lowest.
+[Spiral Dynamics](https://en.wikipedia.org/wiki/Spiral_Dynamics) is based on the research of the psychologist [Clare Graves](https://en.wikipedia.org/wiki/Clare_W._Graves) who was a contemporary of [Abraham Maslov](https://en.wikipedia.org/wiki/Abraham_Maslow).
+Both of whom were exploring all the stages of human development from the highest and lowest.
 Clare Graves's health started to fail before he could fully develop his theory but his work was carried on by his younger colleagues [Don Beck](https://en.wikipedia.org/wiki/Don_Edward_Beck) and Chris Cowan.
 They took Grave's original theory and made it more accessible by adding things like color mnemonics.
 Ken Wilber took the theory and added it to his Integral Theory.
 He later on modified it to reflect his focus on individual, spiritual growth which is a bit different focus.
-I don't cover his variations on the theory here.
-Although Spiral Dynamics is a theory about individual developmental levels, from the very beginning it also has been applied to groups and organizations as well.
+I don't cover his variations on the theory here because I am more interested in the social applications of this theory.
+Although Spiral Dynamics is about individual developmental levels, from the very beginning it also has been applied to groups and organizations as well.
 Don Beck made many trips to South Africa to try and put Spiral Dynamics to practical use during the transition from Apartheid.
 He saw how this theory could transform the world.
 It is that focus that I am most interested in here.

 Here is what I love about Spiral Dynamics: